Tustin police officers were recently dispatched to a call for a stolen bag of chips from a convenience store’s outdoor chip stand.

 What could have easily turned into a dangerous altercation ended peacefully, thanks to thorough training and de-escalation techniques used by the Tustin officers.

-“Our police department prides itself on dealing with little problems before they become big problems,” Officer Rob Ward said.
+“Our police department prides itself on dealing with little problems before they become big problems,” one officer said.
 “Because we deal with the little problems seriously, we ended up finding a violent sex offender and getting him off the street.”

 The man matched the description given by the store’s employees: a man wearing a red hood and black jacket who had walked in that direction.